742883913/LIHM/readme.md

 ## Repository structure
 - Code

-    1. From 1-7 are all about the simulation process;
+    a.
+From 1-7 are all about the simulation process.

-    2. a and b are implementation details
+    b. a and b are implementation details.

-    3. resolution_bound.py is for investigating the reconstruction resolution
+    c. resolution_bound.py is for investigating the reconstruction resolution.
 - pic

-    Images I used for test in simulation.
+    Images used for test in simulation.
 - readme
 - Research report